 What are the different types of sequential logic circuits?

 - Asynchronous sequential circuits– An external clock is absent.
-However, the clock inputs receive pulse inputs from other sources/elements in the circuit.
-Example: Asynchronous counters.
+However, the clock inputs receive pulse inputs from other sources/elements in the circuit — for example, Asynchronous counters.

 What are the differences between combinational and sequential logic circuits?